 Network Operators are rapidly evolving their networks to Packet Optical technologies to improve upon the capabilities of their legacy, SONET/TDM networks.
 This migration supports the large influx of packet optical and packet-based services and software that is becoming part of every customer’s needs, and provides huge benefits to the network operator.

 However, despite these trends and benefits, mission-critical networks operators cannot, and should not, risk a negative customer experience during these migrations.

 The formidable task of network modernization is often compounded by a lack of critical in-house resources with the tools, knowledge, methodologies, procedures and best practices to ensure migration projects are completed on time, with accuracy, and with minimal operational impact.

-To help insure that every precaution is taken, and various options are considered, LightRiver uses it’s Labs to game plan migration to new vendors, technologies and services, and to insure a level of interop is achieved prior to touching a live network.
+To help ensure that every precaution is taken, and various options are considered, LightRiver uses it’s Labs to game plan migration to new vendors, technologies and services, and to insure a level of interop is achieved prior to touching a live network.
 These precautions are then augmented by applying lessons learned in our LightRiver Network Factory.